-Note 1: The Company determines the interest rate based on its market interest rates upon loans of funds in a reasonable and appropriate manner.
-The Company did not accept any collateral.

-Note 2: This refers to the guarantee that was set against the loans from financial institutions as a fund for business development.
-Amount of transactions represents the balance of guarantees at the end of this period.

-- Note 3: In line with the management of exchange rate risk, the main operations of INPEX Financial Services Singapore PTE.
+- Note 1: The Company determines the interest rate based on its market interest rates upon loans of funds in a reasonable and appropriate manner.
+The Company did not accept any collateral. - Note 2: This refers to the guarantee that was set against the loans from financial institutions as a fund for business development, etc., and the Company receives guarantee commission calculated based on the guarantee amount.
+The amount of transactions of debt guarantee represents the balance of guarantees at the end of this period. - Note 3: In line with the management of exchange rate risk, the main operations of INPEX FINANCIAL SERVICES SINGAPORE PTE.
 LTD., the Company undertook a subscription of shares at US\$1 per share, and a paid-in capital decrease at US\$1 per share. - Note 4: The Group adopts a cash management system (hereinafter "CMS") for the purpose of efficient fund management within the Group.
 The amount of funds transactions through the CMS are not stated above because it is difficult to identify the amounts by transaction details.
 The Company determines the interest rate based on its market interest rate. - Note 5: The Company determines the interest rate based on its market interest rates upon loans of funds in a reasonable and appropriate manner.
 The Company did not accept any collateral.
-For the said loan, \(\frac{\pmathbf{4}}{4}\)5,23 million was recorded as allowance for doubtful accounts, and \(\frac{\pmathbf{1}}{1}\),269 million was recorded as provision of allowance for doubtful accounts in this fiscal year. - Note 6: When INPEX Americas, Inc. made a capital increase through shareholder allocation, the Company undertook it.
-No new shares were issued in this transaction. - Note 7: The Company provides debt guarantee for bank transactions concerning the Ichthys LNG Project, and receives guarantee commission calculated based on the guarantee amount. - Note 8: All transactions were conducted under general transactional conditions, which are the same as those used in transactions with independent third parties.
+For the said loan, ¥43,920 million was recorded as allowance for doubtful accounts. - Note 6: All transactions were conducted under general transactional conditions, which are the same as those used in transactions with independent third parties.